-Examine the Local Market
+Examine the Local Storage Unit Rental Rates

+IResearching local self storage rates is a great way to determine rental rates for your facility.
 The demand is rising for self-storage options, but despite this increase, you’ll still want to examine your local market to determine if you should raise storage rental prices.
 Consider the following points when performing your market research for utmost accuracy:

 - Reach: The first step to researching your market is determining your facility’s reach.
 In the self-storage industry, you can expect most of your tenants to live within three to five miles of your facility.
 Tenants won’t typically travel more than five or 10 miles away to their storage units.
 You’ll want to establish a radius to further examine other areas of your market, such as population.